 WATER LINES- PEX-PLUMBING SHUT OFF VALVES

-CABINETS AND COUNTERTOPS HARDWOOD KITCHEN AND BATHROOM CABINETRY 1- 2 DOOR BASE CABINET PER BATHROOM UP TO 12 LOWER AND 10 UPPER KITCHEN CABINETS DOORS 4" FORMICA BACKSPLASH AND KITCHEN AND BATHS FORMICA COUNTERTOPS
+CABINETS AND COUNTERTOPS HARDWOOD KITCHEN AND BATHROOM CABINETRY 2- 2 DOOR BASE CABINET in master bathroom and 1-2 base cabinet PER additional BATHROOMs UP TO 10 LOWER AND 10 UPPER KITCHEN CABINETS DOORS 4" FORMICA BACKSPLASH AND KITCHEN AND BATHS FORMICA COUNTERTOPS

-FLOOR COVERINGS AND HARD SERVICES TILE AREAS-KITCHEN, BATHS, AND UTILITY ROOM WITH BASEBOARDS IN TILE AREAS ONLY
+FLOOR COVERINGS AND HARD SERVICES TILE AREAS include builder 16"x16" square tile with grid lay in KITCHEN, BATHS, AND UTILITY ROOM WITH BASEBOARDS IN TILE AREAS ONLY

 CARPET AREAS-LIVING ROOM, FAMILY ROOM, DINING ROOM, BEDROOMS AND HALLS.
 SHAW QUALITY OR CHOSEN EQUAL